 Baked and Roasted Tofu

-Baked Tofu Nuggets with Vegan Tartar Sauce: Simple to make, these crispy baked tofu nuggets disappear quickly!
+Baked Tofu Nuggets with Vegan Tartar Sauce: Simple to make, these baked tofu nuggets with a crispy coating disappear quickly!
 Serve with the vegan tartar sauce given in the recipe, or substitute your favorite condiment.

 Homemade Teriyaki Baked Tofu: Get ready for this tasty homemade teriyaki baked tofu to disappear quickly — if you’re feeding a group of tofu fans, plan to double this recipe.